Kurento/kurento/source/mastering/kurento_protocol.rst

 WebSocket connection with Kurento Media Server to the URL:
 ``ws://hostname:port/kurento``

-Once the WebSocket has been established, the Kurento Protocol offers five different types of request/response messages:
+Once the WebSocket has been established, the Kurento Protocol offers different types of request/response messages:

+ - **ping**: Keep-alive method between client and Kurento Media Server.
  - **create**: Instantiates a new media object, that is, a pipeline or media element.
  - **invoke**: Calls a method of an existing media object.